JL-14/winter-survival/README.md

 ### Existing Bugs

+1. Broken text (mid-word)

+2. Display hides top of tables

+3.

-1. There are two warnings in DevTools on Chrome and Firefox browsers stating that:
+There are two warnings in DevTools on Chrome and Firefox browsers stating that:

 "DevTools failed to load source map: Could not load content for chrome-extension://fheoggkfdfchfphceeifdbepaooicaho/sourceMap/chrome/scripts/content_autoplay_detection.js.map: System error: net::ERR_BLOCKED_BY_CLIENT"